 Social media's a great way to get feedback on designs or code, and there is also a wide range of dedicated design-sharing sites where you can solicit feedback from clients and collaborators on all kinds of creative work - although such sharing usually has a fee attached.
 Examples include Conceptshare, Cageapp, Noteboxapp and ConceptFeedback.

-17. Change your profile
+17. Update your profile constantly

 A basic one, we know, but make sure your profile page(s), blog, show you at your best: whether it's a LinkedIn CV or just your Twitter profile page, it's all part of the marketing mix and should make it abundantly clear that you're awesome and should be hired immediately.
 Don't forget the contact details.